openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

 Does the upgrade process should be applied for production use ?
 The answer depends on
         your environment.
 If an existing system quite stable with minor problem, you may stick with your existing Zimbra system but if you need some features that only provided by Zimbra 7, upgrading may be the best option.
-I™m currently manages some Zimbra for production mail server system on some client, most of them are corporate with user 100-10k users.
+Iâ€™m currently manages some Zimbra for production mail server system on some client, most of them are corporate with user 100-10k users.
         (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

-[Sebastian Kügler: I™m going to the KDE UX sprint, then Tokamak is coming to
+[Sebastian KÃ¼gler: Iâ€™m going to the KDE UX sprint, then Tokamak is coming to
       me!](http://vizzzion.org/blog/2011/04/im-going-to-the-kde-ux-sprint-then-tokamak-is-coming-to-me/)

-On Thursday, I™ll be travelling to Berlin for the KDE UX sprint, which is kindly hosted
+On Thursday, Iâ€™ll be travelling to Berlin for the KDE UX sprint, which is kindly hosted
       by relevantive in their office in the heart of Berlin.
-I™ll be meeting Nuno, Celeste, Hugo and a few others there, and we™ll be making plans.
+Iâ€™ll be meeting Nuno, Celeste, Hugo and a few others there, and weâ€™ll be making plans.
 Topics are the human interface guidelines, getting more designers involved with KDE, and of course [Plasma Active](http://vizzzion.org/blog/2011/04/plasma-active-a-desirable-user-experience-encompassing-the-device-spectrum/).

 A few days after coming back, hell will break loose in Nijmegen, as the Plasma crew holds
       their Tokamak gathering here.
 Here means at our new house in Nijmegen in the east of the Netherlands (which is in the west of Europe ;)).
-I™m really looking forward to having my fellow Plasma hackers here, especially with all the excitement, new ideas and concepts coming along with Plasma Active.
-I™m sure it will be an epic Tokamak, and a really long one, too.
+Iâ€™m really looking forward to having my fellow Plasma hackers here, especially with all the excitement, new ideas and concepts coming along with Plasma Active.
+Iâ€™m sure it will be an epic Tokamak, and a really long one, too.
       Between first arrivals and least departures, there will be a whopping 12 nights.
-We™ll likely be doing an Open Day, so if you™re in the region, drop me an email if you™d like to come by to see the magic happen.
+Weâ€™ll likely be doing an Open Day, so if youâ€™re in the region, drop me an email if youâ€™d like to come by to see the magic happen.

-Speaking of Plasma Active itself, it™s off to a good start.
-We™ve spent crazy amounts of
+Speaking of Plasma Active itself, itâ€™s off to a good start.
+Weâ€™ve spent crazy amounts of
-      hours in very little time before I announced it on my blog, and we kicked off a surge of blog posts about this subject ” with more to come.
-I™m really happy with the positive interest it generated so far, very promising.
+      hours in very little time before I announced it on my blog, and we kicked off a surge of blog posts about this subject â€” with more to come.
+Iâ€™m really happy with the positive interest it generated so far, very promising.

 With the past two weeks spending most of my time on documentation, packaging and
       communication, I got back into hacking mode today, and polished up my small metadata engine I had started writing not long ago.
-It™s working now, you can query all kinds of resources, either by filename, URL, Nepomuk Identifier or simple query term, and it gives you back a list of Nepomuk resources and their metadata.
-It™s pretty simple, but very powerful.
+Itâ€™s working now, you can query all kinds of resources, either by filename, URL, Nepomuk Identifier or simple query term, and it gives you back a list of Nepomuk resources and their metadata.
+Itâ€™s pretty simple, but very powerful.
 It already provides most of what you need to write a simple filebrowser, or search widget in Plasma Quick.
-I™ll write a more detailed blog post (including screenshots) once I™m more happy with it, also visually.
+Iâ€™ll write a more detailed blog post (including screenshots) once Iâ€™m more happy with it, also visually.
 The basic metadata engine is already in master, and will be appearing in the next update of the Plasma Active packages, probably tomorrow.
 Now, back to hacking. =)

-
+â€

+â€œ

 [Jos Poortvliet:
         Upcoming...](http://blog.jospoortvliet.com/2011/04/upcoming.html)